How to Unblock a Sink With Plumbers’ 10 Most Effective Methods

 Method #1.
 How to Unclog a Sink With Bicarbonate of Soda

 Using bicarbonate of soda is a simple and cheap trick that you can use to unblock your sink.
-It’s also a great regular maintenance method to help prevent a serious blockage.
+This is a great regular maintenance method to help prevent a serious blockage, and it’s also helpful when you need to unclog your toilet.

 Step #1.
 Run some boiling water down the drain